 - Don’t open suspicious messages: Malware can come in the form of email attachments, texts, and links.
 Don’t click unfamiliar links or messages, as they may be a gateway to phishing sites.

-- Don’t jailbreak your phone: Staying rooted allows necessary updates and patches to your operating system as iOS tightens its security.
-When you jailbreak your phone, you’re vulnerable to holes found in previous versions plus dangers open-source code can pose.
+- Don’t jailbreak your phone: Staying rooted allows necessary updates and patches to your operating system to be installed when they are released.
+When you jailbreak your phone, you’re vulnerable to holes found in previous versions plus the dangers open-source code can pose.

 Some viruses on cell phones are dormant until activated, with the goal of infiltrating as much user data as possible before being detected.
-An antivirus software can protect your mobile devices against cyberattacks.
+Antivirus software can protect your mobile devices against cyberattacks, and installing an Android VPN on your mobile device can offer additional protection from the instability of open-source codes.
 Stay vigilant when downloading new software to your devices, and understand the performance issues that may be associated with symptoms of mobile malware at work.